arifalmas/Tailwind-CSS-4.0/README.md

 # Key Changes from Previous Versions:

-Tailwind CSS 4.0 is made to work with the latest web design features:
+Tailwind CSS 4.0 introduces some notable changes compared to the previous 3.0 version: